Send the link below via email or IMCopy

 *Congress felt the League of Nations would bind America to tightly to the rest of the world, and voted against us joining it.

-Question #2: What new weapons/fighting styles were used in World War I?
+Question #3: What weapons/fighting styles were used in World War I?

 In the end, the U.S. rejected the Treaty, Europe struggled to rebuild, and the table was set for a future